patshaughnessy/patshaughnessy.github.io/posts/2014-12-15-matzs-forward-to-ruby-under-a-microscope.markdown

-title: "Matz’s Forward to Ruby Under a Microscope"
+title: "Matz’s Foreword to Ruby Under a Microscope"
 date: 2014/12/15
+url: /2014/12/15/matzs-forward-to-ruby-under-a-microscope

 <div style="float: left; padding: 7px 30px 0px 0px; text-align: center;">
   <img src="http://patshaughnessy.net/assets/2014/12/15/rumja_cover.png"><br/>
   <i><a href="http://shop.ohmsha.co.jp/shopdetail/000000004065/">A Japanese translation</a> of Ruby Under a<br/>Microscope was published last month.</i>
 </div>

-Matz wrote a new forward to [Ruby Under a Microscope](http://patshaughnessy.net/ruby-under-a-microscope), which was included in the Japanese version of the book published just last month.
+Matz wrote a new foreword to [Ruby Under a Microscope](http://patshaughnessy.net/ruby-under-a-microscope), which was included in the Japanese version of the book published just last month.
 Today I’d like to share a translation so everyone has a chance to read it.
 The